intel/ipmctl-exporter/README.md

 Name                                                      | Description
 ----------------------------------------------------------|-------------
-ipmctl_health                                             | DCPMM health as reported in the SMART log ipmctl_media_temperature_degrees_c                        | Device media temperature in degrees Celsius ipmctl_controller_temperature_degrees_c                   | Device media temperature in degrees Celsius ipmctl_percentage_remaining                               | Amount of percentage remaining as a percentage ipmctl_latched_dirty_shutdown_count_total                 | Device shutdowns without notification ipmctl_power_on_time_total                                | Total power-on time over the lifetime of the device ipmctl_up_time_seconds_total                              | Total power-on time since the last power cycle of the device ipmctl_power_cycles_total                                 | Number of power cycles over the lifetime of the device ipmctl_fw_error_count_total                               | The total number of firmware error log entries ipmctl_unlatched_dirty_shutdown_count_total               | Number of times that the FW received an unexpected power loss ipmctl_total_media_reads_total                            | Lifetime number of 64 byte reads from media on the DCPMM ipmctl_total_media_writes_total                           | Lifetime number of 64 byte writes to media on the DCPMM
+ipmctl_health                                             | DCPMM health as reported in the SMART log ipmctl_media_temperature_celsius                          | Device media temperature in degrees Celsius ipmctl_controller_temperature_celsius                     | Device media temperature in degrees Celsius ipmctl_lifespan_percentage_remaining                      | Amount of lifespan remaining as a percentage ipmctl_latched_dirty_shutdown_count_total                 | Device shutdowns without notification ipmctl_power_on_time_seconds_total                        | Total power-on time over the lifetime of the device ipmctl_up_time_seconds_total                              | Total power-on time since the last power cycle of the device ipmctl_power_cycles_total                                 | Number of power cycles over the lifetime of the device ipmctl_fw_error_total                                     | The total number of firmware error log entries ipmctl_unlatched_dirty_shutdown_count_total               | Number of times that the FW received an unexpected power loss ipmctl_total_media_reads_total                            | Lifetime number of 64 byte reads from media on the DCPMM ipmctl_total_media_writes_total                           | Lifetime number of 64 byte writes to media on the DCPMM